EliasAL2/EliasAL2.github.io/_pages/about.md

 Experiment
 ======

 In the following experiments, different methods and models were tested against LISA and even LISA itself was tested in **multiple different variants**.
 The training took place with only 8 NVIDIA 24G 3090 GPUs and with only 10,000 training steps.
-Additionally, the researchers had to **create their own benchmark** for the testing because at the time of the study, there was no existing representative one.
+Additionally, the researchers had to **create their own benchmark** for the testing because, at the time of the study, there was no existing representative one.

 **Reasoning Segmentation:**

 In this first Reasoning Segmentation test the models were given **implicit query texts**, so the different models needed to actively reason or access world knowledge in order to fully understand the request and segment the correct objects.
-For a more exact analysis short query, long query and overall performance were looked at separately, but no matter what LISA completely outperformed all other models, even the not finetuned 7B version of itself.
-The other models were just unable to truly understanding the query.
+For a more exact analysis short query, long query, and overall performance were looked at separately, but no matter what LISA completely outperformed all other models, even the not finetuned 7B version of itself.
+The other models were just unable to truly understand the query.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/47ae958a-7c00-4218-b743-b094a2da1f1c" width="600" title="Reasoning Segmentation Result">